Effect of pressure on the anomalous response functions of a confined water monolayer at low temperature: Introduction

+\item[{(i)}] In the first, namely the \emph{stability limit\/} (SL) scenario \cite{speedy}, the liquid-gas spinodal in the negative pressure region bends upwards as $T$ decreases and reenters the positive pressure region at $T<T_{\rm H}(P)$.
+The liquid state is thus delimited by a single thermodynamic boundary $P_s(T)$.
+This scenario would explain the anomalous behavior of water because response functions diverge upon approaching a spinodal.

-One possible interpretation of the anomalies of water is the \emph{singularity free} (SF) scenario~\cite{Sastry-PRE96}, according to which water's anomalies are a thermodynamic consequence of a negatively sloped locus of temperatures of maximum density in the pressure--temperature ($P$--$T$) plane.
-In this scenario $C_P$ has a maximum that does not change value with $P$ but shifts to lower $T$.
+\item[{(ii)}] In the second, namely the \emph{singularity free\/} (SF) scenario \cite{Sastry-PRE96,Teixeira-JCP80}, the increase of the response functions upon cooling is a direct consequence of the negatively sloped locus of temperatures of maximum density (TMD) in the pressure-temperature ($P$--$T$) plane.
+No other thermodynamic cause is invoked.
+In this scenario, $C_P$ reaches a finite maximum that does not change value with increasing $P$, but shifts to lower $T$, while $K_T$ and $|\alpha_P|$ have maxima that increase with increasing $P$ and shift to lower $T$ \cite{Rebelo1998}.

-A second scenario is the hypothesized existence of a first order transition line separating a low density liquid (LDL) and a high density liquid (HDL).
-By moving along this line, the density difference between LDL and HDL decreases and disappears at a \emph{liquid--liquid critical point} (LLCP) ($P_c,T_c$)~\cite{Poole-Nat92}.
-The loci of maxima of thermodynamic response functions converge as the LLCP is approached to the \emph{Widom line} (the locus of maxima of correlation length)~\cite{Limei-PNAS05}.
+\item[{(iii)}] A third, namely the \emph{liquid-liquid critical point} (LLCP) scenario, hypothesizes the existence of a first order liquid-liquid (LL) phase transition line, with negative slope in the $P$--$T$ plane, separating a low density liquid (LDL) and a high density liquid (HDL).
+By moving along this line, the density difference between LDL and HDL decreases and disappears at a point $(P_c,T_c)$, which is the LLCP \cite{Poole-Nat92}.
+The response functions diverge upon approaching the LLCP.
+A locus of maxima of each thermodynamic response function emanates from the critical point into the one-phase region.
+Since all thermodynamic response functions are proportional to the correlation length $\xi$, near the LLCP, each response function locus is well approximated by the \emph{Widom line}, defined to be the locus of maxima of $\xi$ \cite{Limei-PNAS05,Franzese-JPCM07,Moore2009}.
+Hence even in the one phase region at subcritical $P$, $C_P$ and the other response functions are expected to increase upon approaching the Widom line.
+Many studies place the LLCP at $P_c>0$ \cite{Poole2005,Fuentevilla2006,Liu2009,Abascal2010,Poole2011,Kesselring2012,Holten}, though some simulations suggest $P_c<0$ \cite{Tanaka-negllcp}.

-A third scenario~\cite{Angell-Sci08,Poole-PRL94}, called the \emph{critical-point-free} (CPF) scenario, hypothesizes the presence of an ``order--disorder'' first order phase transition, without a critical point.

-Recent experiments on water confined in cylindrical silica gel pores with diameters of $1.2$--$1.8$ nanometers allow one to probe extremely low temperatures that are inaccessible to bulk water.
-One finds two maxima in $C_P$ as the temperature decreases~\cite{oguni04,oguni07,oguni08}.
-A prominent peak at low $T$ is accompanied by a smaller and broader peak at higher $T$.
-These experiments have been interpreted in terms of \emph{non-equilibrium} dynamics~\cite{oguni08}.
-Here we offer an alternative \emph{thermodynamic} interpretation of this phenomenon, based on Monte Carlo (MC) simulations and analytic mean-field (MF) calculations for a cell model~\cite{Franzese-PhysA02} that is able to reproduce the three scenarios described above for water~\cite{kevin}.
-Our interpretation is supported by very recent experiments~\cite{mallamace}.